 Any one of the worst things that has happened to Ireland historically would be considered a major tragedy in most other countries.
-It's a country with a history riddled by imperial takeovers, economic collapse, and population diaspora.
+The country's past includes imperial takeovers, economic collapse, and population diaspora - a complex history that movies don't always get right.
 However, it's also a country marked by the resilience, joy, and spiritedness of its people.

 The worst times in Irish history started centuries ago and continue today in a country that has been conquered, starved, brutalized, and even artificially divided.
 With a country's history that is as lengthy as Ireland's, a list of how the Irish have been victimized is quite sobering.
 Here are just a few examples of bad things that have happened to Ireland.

 The "Penal Laws," which the English ruling class passed over the Irish peasant class in 1695, were a stringent set of rules that - among many other prohibitions - forbade Irish ownership of land and required the transfer of property from Catholics to Protestants.
 As a result, the Irish essentially became sharecroppers dependent on one crop: the potato.
 Potato farming, the profession many Irish were forced into, basically allowed for a subsistence life on farmland owned by an English landlord, who resold this and other crops at great profit.
 The landlords prospered; the people struggled.

 In 1845, when a blight began to affect the potato crop, and sharecroppers could no longer pay rents, they were evicted.
 When hungry people began to eat the blighted potatoes, they contracted cholera or typhus.
 Thousands died.
 However, despite claims of famine, huge quantities of food and livestock were exported from Ireland during this time period under British military guard.
 In the decade from 1840 to 1850, 1.5 million Irish inhabitants out of 8.2 million disappeared.
 Some emigrated, but many perished.
 Ireland has never reached the population levels it held in the mid-19th century.